-Out-of-area care17, 49-51, 55, 74
+Out-of-area care16, 57-58, 60, 64-65, 84

-Oxygen 36, 46-47
+Oxygen .39-40, 53-54

-Pap test 27-28
+Pap test

 Physical therapy

-Precertification .17-22, 70-72
+Precertification .16-21, 80-82

-Prescription drugs 53-55
+Prescription drugs

 Preventive care, adult

 Preventive care, children

-Prior approval 17-22, 71
+Prior approval 16-21, 81

 Prosthetic devices

-Psychologist 51
+Psychologist 60-61

 Radiation therapy

-Reconstructive Surgery 41
+Reconstructive Surgery 46

-Second surgical opinion
+Second surgical opinion 27

-Skilled nursing facility care 16, 47
+Skilled nursing facility care 15, 54

-Smoking cessation
+Smoking cessation 43, 64-65

 Speech therapy

-Subrogation 64-65, 71
+Subrogation 75-76, 81

-Substance use 51-52
+Substance use 60-61

 Surgical procedures

+Telehealth 24/7 Online Clinic.

-Temporary Continuation of C
+Temporary Continuation of Cov verage (TCC)

-(TCC)

 TMJ benefits

 Transplants, organ/tissue

 Travel benefits

 Treatment therapies

 Tricare, Champva

-Virtuwell 24/7 Online Clinic.
-27, 57

 Vision care

 Wheelchairs

 Workers Compensation

-X-rays27- 28, 42, 46-47
+X-rays 28, 47, 53-54

-Summary of Benefits for Group Health Cooperative of South Central Wisconsin -2020
+Summary of Benefits for Group Health Cooperative of South Central Wisconsin High Option - 2021

 - Do not rely on this chart alone.
-All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
-On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - You can obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at https://ghcscw.com/health-insurance/government-employees
+This is a summary.
+All benefits are subject to the definitions, limitations, and exclusions in this brochure.
+Before making a final decision, please read this FEHB brochure.
+You can also obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at https://ghcscw.com/health-insurance/government-employees. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies.

-High Option Benefits You pay Page Medical services provided by physicians: \$0 Primary Care 27 \$10 Specialist Care, age 18 and older • Diagnostic and treatment services provided in the office Office visit copay: \$0 primary care; \$10 specialist 27 Services provided by a hospital: • Inpatient Nothing 45 • Outpatient Nothing 46 Emergency benefits: • In-area \$75 per visit, waived if admitted 50 • Out-of-area \$75 per visit, waived if admitted 50 Mental health and substance use disorder treatment: Regular cost-sharing 51 Prescription drugs: Retail pharmacy Tier 1: \$5, Tier 2: \$20, Tier 3:\$50, Tier 4: \$100 54 • Mail order Mail order is available - you will pay 3x retail copay 54 Dental care: Prophylaxis or cleaning (one in any six month period) Topical applications of fluoride through age fifteen (15) - one every six months You pay nothing if you use a GHC-SCW plan dentist.
-56 Vision care: Nothing to age 18, \$10 office visit copay, age 18 and older 34 Protection against catastrophic costs (out-of-pocket maximum): \$7,150 for Self Only; \$14,300 for Self Plus One or Family 23
+High Option Benefits You pay Page Medical services provided by physicians: • Diagnostic and treatment services provided in the Office visit copay: 27 office \$0 Primary Care \$10 Specialist Care, age 18 and older.
+Nothing up to age 18.
+Services provided by a hospital: • Inpatient Nothing 53 • Outpatient Nothing 54 Emergency benefits: • In-area \$75 per visit, waived if admitted 58 • Out-of-area \$75 per visit, waived if admitted 58 Mental health and substance use disorder treatment: Regular cost-sharing 60 Prescription drugs: Retail pharmacy 30-day supply Tier 1: \$5, Tier 2: \$20, Tier 3:\$50, Tier 4: \$100 63 Mail order 90-day supply Mail order is available - you will pay 3x retail copay 63 Dental care: You pay nothing if you use a GHC-SCW plan 66 • Prophylaxis or cleaning (one in any six month period) dentist.
+Topical applications of fluoride through age fifteen (15) - one every six months Vision care: Nothing up to age 18, \$10 office visit copay, age 18 and older 36 Protection against catastrophic costs (out-of-pocket maximum): \$7,150 for Self Only; \$14,300 for Self Plus One and Self and Family 22